Reopening Schools Plan - Additional Considerations

 - Use of the CDC health inventory, as it pertains to employees who may need an accommodation; and

 - Allowing any teacher to request a full-time online teaching assignment.
 Teacher placements will be contingent on student enrollment numbers in the full-time online program.
-Teacher requests for full-time online instruction will be tiered based on the individual teacher’s medical need, a family medical need, and finally considering preference without a medical need.
+Teacher requests for full-time online instruction will be tiered based on the individual teacher’s medical need, a family medical need, and finally preference without a medical need.

 Personal Protective Equipment

 Ensure staff have the necessary personal protective resources, as appropriate for their risk exposure, such as masks, gloves, gowns, face shields, etc.